AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 ## Accessing Rows

-If you want access a row of a table, first you should access a selection of rows and then perform a [search](#searching).
+If you want access a row of a table, first you should access a selection of rows and then perform a [search](#searching) of the row.
+In other words, there is no direct access to rows.
 Rows are defined as instances of the {api:anychart.data.TableSelectable.RowProxy}anychart.data.TableSelectable.RowProxy{api} class, and selections as instances of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api}.

 **1.** To access a **selection of rows**, create an instance of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api} by calling the {api:anychart.data.TableMapping#createSelectable}createSelectable(){api} method on an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}: